 Roy Rogers Road (Borchers Drive to Chicken Creek)

-This project proposes to widen Roy Rogers Road, between Borchers Drive and Chicken Creek bridge, including:
+Roy Rogers Road between Borchers Drive and Chicken Creek bridge will be widened with:

 - Five travel lanes, two in each direction and a center turn lane